latimercaleb/java-practice/JavaNotes.md

 - global-session:  scope to global http web session (web app only)

+In Eclipse always make package first then classes go in package Spring has two main parts to it's container `Inversion of control` & `dependency injection` In a typical spring pipeline you make spring beans => generate a spring container => retrieve beans from container as the app runs

 ## Spring Container
 Also known as `ApplicationContext` has two parts, first declare it's instance and pass in the config xml.
 Then extract beans by id and interface or class name.